 2.4.2 Vector Radiative Transfer

-The scaler radiative transfer equation works well for systems that do not measure polarized light as the effect of polarization on the scaler radiance is small.
-However for instruments that measure polarized light, a vector radiative transfer equation is required.
-Before polarization can even be discussed, a method to quantify polarization must be defined which will be the Stokes vectors.
+The scalar radiative transfer equation works well for systems that do not measure polarized light as the effect of polarization on the scalar radiance is small.
+However, for instruments that measure polarized light, a vector radiative transfer equation is required.
+Before polarization can even be discussed, a method to quantify polarization must be defined which is the Stokes vectors.
 The Stokes vectors are given as